 Please note that all financial aid requests, including financial information and award amounts, are kept completely confidential.
 Families are expected to keep the amount of their award confidential.

-To be included in the initial round of financial aid processing, the deadline for submitting the FAST application and mailing your tax information to FAST is March 1, 2017.
-The deadline for the second round of processing is April 15, 2017.
+To be included in the initial round of financial aid processing, the deadline for submitting the FAST application and mailing your tax information to FAST is March 15, 2018.
+Financial aid will be awarded on a rolling basis.
 As always, our financial aid budget is fixed, so the sooner you apply, the better.

 Aid is awarded annually and for one year at a time.
 Thus, all aid recipients must repeat the full application process each year.
 If a family does not meet the deadlines or follow all the steps correctly, they may not be funded.